AWegnerGitHub/StackOverflow-Auto-CommentFlag/README.txt

 How to run:

  - The Flask Control panel can be run from Windows by executing the `run_flask.bat` file.
 If it is run within Linux, then the `PYTHONPATH` needs to be modified to include the root of this project and then you can execute `python FlaskPanel\app.py`.
 This modification is needed so that modules at a sibling level to `FlaskPanel` can be included.

+To Do:

+	- Dashboard Box at top of page:
+		- Comments flagged
+			- Today  - Needs to filter to this set of data
+			- Yesterday - Needs to filter to this set of data
+			- This Week - Needs to filter to this set of data
+		- Comments added to system
+			- Today  - Needs to filter to this set of data
+			- Yesterday - Needs to filter to this set of data
+			- This Week - Needs to filter to this set of data
+		- Comment Types in system (count)
+		- Current Status (Checking Comments, Sleeping, Out of Flags for the day)